+2023 Budget

+Ambulance Replacement

+Previous Review: (list dates if relevant, otherwise leave blank) Replace 2010 functionally obsolete ambulance Fund Name

+Council Priority Equipment

+Amount Requested \$395,000 Nature of the expenditure?
+Dne-Time Project eligible for REET II Funding Any Additional Revenue?
+If Yes, Identify Below

+Expenditure Purpose and Justification

-\frown 2023 Draft Budget Ambulance Replacement Previous Review: (list dates if relevant, otherwise leave blank) Replace 2010 functionally obsolete ambulance Fund Name Council Priority Equipment Amount Requested \$395,000 Expenditure Purpose Nature of the expenditure?
-Dne-Time Project eligible for REET II Funding ?
-Any Additional ?
-Revenue?
-If Yes, Identify Below The current ambulance h ambulance being replace effectively to meet the sta staffing allows, as well as 24 months from the date as experienced multiple mechanical problems and is difficult due to age t d will be thirteen years old in 2023, does not meet these safety standards andards.
-It is currently the department's third out unit, responding as an filling in for a primary unit when the primary unit is down for maintenan the contract is signed.
-The ambulance will be purchased through a coop purchased in 2016 for maximum operational effectiveness. , and cannot be retrofitted cost Aid unit from Station 25 when nce.
-Tentative delivery is 18 to
+ambulance being replace effectively to meet the st when staffing allows, as v 18 to 24 months from the has experienced multiple mechanical problems and is difficult due to age to d will be thirteen years old in 2023, does not meet these safety standards, andards.
+It is currently the department's third out unit, responding as an well as filling in for a primary unit when the primary unit is down for maint e date the contract is signed.
+The ambulance will be purchased through a hit purchased in 2016 for maximum operational effectiveness. and cannot be retrofitted cost Aid unit from Station 25 tenance.
+Tentative delivery is